 While it is possible to secure a mortgage with a low credit score, it will be an uphill battle.
 The better your credit score is, the easier it will be to get a better interest rate.
 Many lenders will look for a score above 620.
 Paying down existing debt and disputing any inaccuracies in your report can help raise your score.

-It can take years to save for a down payment, so the sooner you start, the better.
-You can usually qualify for a mortgage with a down payment of 3–20%, but the more you can put down, the better.
+You can usually qualify for a mortgage with a down payment of 3.5–20% of the home price (and some programs like VA loans require no down payment at all), but the more you can put down, the better.
 Not only will a larger down payment reduce your monthly mortgage payments, but if you put down 20% or more you can avoid having to pay for private mortgage insurance (PMI).
+Closing costs are considered separate from your down payment, although they'll both be due when you close on the house.
+Closing costs are usually 1-3% of your home's purchase price and cover things like taxes, commission, lender fees, and more.

-Mortgage pre-approval is a vital step to take just before you begin the actual house hunt.
+After you get prequalified for a mortgage, you need to get a mortgage preapproval before you begin the actual house hunt.
+This will allow you to make a strong offer on a house when you're ready!
 Your lender will assess your ability to repay your mortgage based on multiple factors, including your credit rating, DTI ratio, and current income.
 Bring paperwork, such as pay stubs and tax returns, to help your lender better understand your financial situation.

 Checklist for searching for a house

 With your mortgage pre-approval letter in hand, you’re ready to begin the actual process of hunting for a new home.
-This home buying checklist will show you what to look for when buying a house.
+In addition to asking all the right questions when buying a house, this home buying checklist will show you what to look for when buying a house.

 1. List your must-haves.

-Create a list of things in your new home that are absolute must-haves.
-Combined with your budget — which will largely be determined by your mortgage pre-approval — you’ll be able to narrow down areas and homes to look for.
-Non-negotiables may include:
+This part is exciting!
+Create a list of things in your new home that are absolute must-haves and some that you're willing to compromise on if the right opportunity came up.
+Combined with your budget — which will largely be determined by your mortgage preapproval — you’ll be able to narrow down areas and homes to look for with your real estate agent.
+Here are some things you might want to think about:

 Working with a real estate agent will make the home buying process feel easier and less stressful.
 An experienced agent should have local market knowledge and be in tune with your needs as a buyer.
 You should interview at least 2 to 3 realtors to make sure you’re choosing the agent that’s right for you.